 Buying Powerball Tickets

-How Late Can You Buy a Powerball Lottery Ticket?
+How Late Can You Buy a Powerball Ticket?

 Minimalist graphic of a lottery ticket and clock showing a ticket purchase cutoff time